gvwilson/thirdbit/fiction/voyage/index.md

 member of the expedition shall demean its honorable purpose by presenting geself in a manner inviting ridicule."
-The phrase "a shaved camel" is still used in Ruuda to mean something superficially plausible, but intrinsically foolish.</sup>.
+The phrase "a shaved camel" is still used in Ruuda to mean something superficially plausible, but intrinsically foolish.</span>.
 They struck north for the Øruu Islands, the farthest limit of Ruudian sovereignty.
 The scattered fishing villages nesting on those barren rocks were home to some of the north's most infamous pirate bands, and also (as K.'s Taavi well knew) to its best sailors.
-While his hopes of recruiting some of them were disappointed, he was no doubt flattered when two villages on opposite sides of Øruunepaalo Sound fought a poetry duel for the honor of renaming themselves after his ship<sup>Both sides claimed victory, and changed their village's name.
+While his hopes of recruiting some of them were disappointed, he was no doubt flattered when two villages on opposite sides of Øruunepaalo Sound fought a poetry duel for the honor of renaming themselves after his ship<span class="sidenote">Both sides claimed victory, and changed their village's name.
 Years later, one confessed to the folklorist Ld.
-Duyni's Maatenala that they had actually done so in the hope of confusing the mainland's tax gatherers.</sup>.
+Duyni's Maatenala that they had actually done so in the hope of confusing the mainland's tax gatherers.</span>.

 From the Øruu Islands, the *Sun's Vengeance* was supposed to sail west to Cape Grind, then follow the coast back to Ruuda-in-Ruuda.
 The day after she set out,